qsmtco/Phosphor/README.md

 # Phosphor

-A handheld where am LLM draws the next screen as HTML.
+A handheld where an LLM draws the next screen as HTML.
 You talk.
 It listens.
 The screen that appears is whatever the moment calls for.

 That's it.
 That's the whole product.